flancia-coop/doc.anagora.org/against-meta.md

 # Against [[Meta]]

-## Move threads.net from limit to suspend
+## Grant an exception to the SociaMove threads.net from limit to suspend

 - A draft [[vote]] for [[social.coop]].
     - Written on [[2025-01-10]].